1964 the Tribute: Members

-The current lineup is Mark Benson, Mac Ruffing, John Auker and Joseph Bologna.
+The current lineup is Mark Benson, Mac Ruffing, Doug Couture and Joseph Bologna.

 Gary Grimes died after a long battle with brain cancer in December 2010 at age 60.
 His death was hard on members and fans.
 A memorial service was broadcast online.
 Mark Benson performed "In My Life" at the service.

 Mission

 The band's mission is to accurately re-create the 1964 Beatles invasion of America.
 Members play a set of all early Beatles music, with some middle Beatles thrown in.
 Sometimes the group's costumes reflect the Beatles' early period, and sometimes members wear replicas of the Shea Stadium concert apparel from 1965.
-The "concept is performing a show that gives you an idea of what it was like to see the Beatles when they were touring," says Benson.
+"The concept is performing a show that gives you an idea of what it was like to see the Beatles when they were touring," says Benson.
 "It's definitely a music gig, but there's an acting element to it," says Work.
 "None of us is really an actor per se.
 I probably come closest because I've done some plays, just in community theater.
 But there's some acting.
 You need to adopt the body language, the speaking voice.
 Those two things, I guess, for this kind of a role are two aspects that resemble acting.
 Everything else is more musicianship and vocal impersonation — singing, I mean."
 The group separates its life onstage from offstage.
 "We didn't want to be them, just wanted to portray them," says Work.
 "No one really considered wearing those boots around all the time or the tight pants or having hair that looked like that.
 We were musicians before, professional, full-time musicians.
 We didn't start doing Beatles until we were 30."